eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ![View an Element](packages/explorer-for-endevor/images/E4E-view.gif?raw=true 'View an Element')
 <br /><br />

+### Move an Element

+Use the **Move** option against an element to move the selected element up the map.
+When the move is successful, the element is displayed in the next stage up the map.
+To see the result of the move, click the **Show Endevor Elements Up The Map** option that fetches the elements from up the map into the tree.
+By default, the up the map view is not enabled.

+1. (Optional) Hover over your environment location in the tree and click the **Show Endevor Elements Up The Map** option.

+   The up the map elements display in the tree.

+2. Right-click the element you want to move and select the **Move** option.

+3. Enter the CCID.

+4. Enter the comment.

+5. (Optional) Select the following **Move** options:

+   - **With History**: The option preserves source element change history.
+If you move the element without history, Endevor searches through the element levels at the source location to find a matching level at the target location.
+Endevor then compares the two and creates a new level at the target location that reflects the differences.
+   - **Bypass Element Delete**: Retains the element in the source stage after the move.
+   - **Synchronize**: Compensates for differences between the base level of a source element and the current level of a target element.
+If differences are found, Endevor compares the two elements and creates a new level at the target that reflects the differences.
+If Endevor differences are not found, Endevor proceeds with a regular move action.
+   - **Retain Signout**: The moved element retains the source location signout at the target location.
+   - **Jump**: Moves an element even if the element exists at an intermediate stage, not on the map.

+You successfully moved the element up the map.

 ### View Details

 The inventory location details of an element you want to view appear in the editor area in a separate tab.